SOP Change Management

 - Makes sense for the product strategy of the company

-The evaluation results in a decision whether the change is implemented and whether the notified body needs to be involved if the change is substantial.
+The evaluation is documented as part of the Change Evaluation List and results in a decision whether the change is implemented and whether the Notified Body needs to be involved if the change is substantial.
 These two decisions are documented in the change request ticket.

 |Head of Software Development|